-A worker’s compensation insurance policy is the only way to keep your employees protected from financial losses due to potential injury at work.
-Besides, it’s the law.
-If you operate a business with employees, Massachusetts law requires you to purchase worker’s compensation insurance.
-LoPriore Insurance offers a variety of worker’s compensation policies designed to fit your unique needs and budget.
+Workers compensation insurance keeps your employees protected from financial losses due to potential injury at work.
+In Massachusetts it’s also the law.
+If you operate a business with employees you must purchase such a policy.
+LoPriore Insurance offers a variety of workers compensation policies designed to fit your unique needs and budget.

 Request Workers Comp Insurance Quote

 For a quote, simply complete the form below.
 We will contact you to discuss coverage options and discounts.

 Already have a policy?
 Easily upload your insurance policy so we can explore and compare true apple-to-apple options.

 Want assistance or have questions?
 Our agents are happy to help.
 Please call to discuss your insurance needs.

 Workers compensation insurance pays for damages when injuries occur while an employee performs job-related functions.
 This policy covers medical and rehabilitation costs.
 It also provides reimbursement for lost wages and insurance settlements.
 If an employer is sued for damages related to an employee claim, coverage may also be provided.